 If you suspect that your account has been breached, check the IP address activity from your Coinbase accounts security settings menu.
 If any devices have logged onto your account that you don't recognize, contact Coinbase Customer Service immediately.

-A hardware wallet it the most secure way of keeping your cryptocurrency safe.
-That being said, to date, Coinbase has encountered no security breaches.
-So, for all intents and purposes, Coinbase is as safe a platform as any on the market to buy, sell, and trade cryptocurrency.
+A hardware wallet is the most secure way of keeping your cryptocurrency safe - try your best to hold your private keys.
+That being said, to date, Coinbase nor Coinbase Pro, have encountered any security breaches so, for all intents and purposes, Coinbase is as safe a platform as any on the market to buy, sell, and trade cryptocurrency.

-If you found this article helpful, share it with others on your social media of choice.
-Lastly, if you already use Coinbase, make sure to learn how to save on some cash with our ultimate guide to Coinbase fees.
+If you already use Coinbase, make sure to learn how to save on some cash with our ultimate guide to Coinbase fees.